 Customer: Typically a service provider’s subscriber, which may or not be the ultimate end-user of the telecommunications service.
 A customer, for example, may be a person, enterprise, reseller, or value-added service provider [Ref 5].

 End-Entity: An entity that participates in the Public Key Infrastructure (PKI).
 Usually a Server, Service, Router, or a Person.
-In the context of this document, an end-entity is a Service Provider, TN Service Provider, or VoIP Entity.
+In the context of this document, an end-entity is a Service Provider, TNSP, or Voice over Internet Protocol (VoIP) Entity.

 End user: The entity ultimately consuming the VoIP-based telecommunications service.
-For the purposes of this report, an end user may directly be the customer of a service provider or may indirectly use the VoIP based telecommunications service through another entity such as a reseller or value-added service provider [Ref 5].
+For the purposes of this standard, an end user may directly be the customer of a service provider or may indirectly use the VoIP based telecommunications service through another entity such as a reseller or value-added service provider [Ref 5].
+Note for the purposes of this standard that a delegate end-entity certificate may be associated with an entity that in operation may be an “end user” for a given set of calls or another entity that controls a UA in the call path between the end user and OSP (generally a “VoIP entity”).

 Fingerprint: A hash result ("key fingerprint") used to authenticate a public key or other data [Ref 8].